 To improve and simplify the user experience, the option to use the user's email address as the username can be enabled.
 This is a globally setting and is set to OFF by default.
 When the setting is enabled, the Username field is hidden and is replaced with the Email Address field.
 In most scenarios, this option is enable and setup during implementation; however, there are safeguards in place if enabled on an already existing environment.

-- Navigate to the Admin Console > Administration > System > Settings.
+Go to Admin Console > Administration > System > Settings.

-Enabling this option will effect all existing users on all websites.
-Upon selecting Save a warning message is provided to emphasize the ramifications of changing the setting and provides an option to cancel the change.
+Enabling this option affects existing users on all websites.
+Upon selecting Save, a warning message displays to emphasize the ramifications of changing the setting and provides an option to cancel the change.
 Once the save is confirmed, the changes are immediate and cannot be undone.